What Are SARMs?

 Also known as Enobosarm, Ostarine is probably the mildest and safest form of SARM available.
 Many studies have shown benefits associated with Ostarine, including the ability to treat wasting muscles.

-This is the strongest category of SARM.
-Testolone was designed to replace anabolic hormones in replacement therapy.
+RAD-140 is the strongest category of SARM, and was designed to replace anabolic hormones in replacement therapy.
+It is believed that RAD-140 can boost testosterone, muscle mass, and athletic performance.

 YK11 is a steroidal SARM and a myostatin inhibitor.
 It is considered to be the most powerful SARM available and is actually comparable to anabolic steroids in its effectiveness.
 Benefits include increased muscle growth, strengthened bones, and increased strength.

 Because of this SARM’s potency and steroid-like properties, it comes with more side effects than other SARMs.
-These can include hair loss, acne, increased aggression, decreased sex drive, and gynecomastia (enlareged male breasts).
-In higher doses of more than 30 mg, YK-11 can become toxic, potentially damaging the liver or other organs.
+These can include hair loss, acne, increased aggression, decreased sex drive, and gynecomastia (enlarged male breasts).
+In higher doses of more than 30 mg, YK11 can become toxic, potentially damaging the liver or other organs.

 A typical dose will range from 5-15 mg per day, taken in 6-8 week cycles.

 There are a few drugs which are commonly believed to be SARMs but are actually not.
-These products are often stacked with stacked with SARMs and have similar benefits.
+These products are often stacked with SARMs and have similar benefits.

 Here are three popular substances which produce SARM-like effects.